 Then we made it to the roaring cascades at the foot of the valley just on dusk, and everything was worth it.
 We had this place to ourselves.

-We found a little clearing 45 minutes back up the steep valley sides just big enough and off the trail about halfway up.
-It was soggy with two inches of mud, but it was flat.
+We found a little clearing 45 minutes back up the steep valley sides just big enough about halfway up.
+It was soggy with two inches of mud, but it was mostly flat (I slid down all night).

 We bunked together in the tent and threw up a smaller tarp for our gear outside with M&M’s and marshmallows for tucker.
 It poured solid rain all night.
 But the next morning was worth everything to be there.

 The rain had cleared and we had fantastic soft light streaming in through the valley along the cascades for most of our hike back.
-It was pure magic.
+It was magical.

-The cascades were absolutely awesome, mesmerising, and a just reward after our ridiculous night getting down.
+The cascades were absolutely awe inspiring, mesmerizing, and a just reward after our ridiculous night getting down.

 There’s no way we would have made it down in the dark before sunrise, the night before was worth every moment we had down here with incredible light for some great photography.

-It tested us.
-It tested our gear.
-And it was an experience and an adventure for sure.
+This was an experience and an adventure for sure.
 But the magic of these places can’t be described in words, or captured in pictures.
-The experience is one to remember.
+These types of experiences are only truly understood in the moment, so be sure to pack your gear and plan your next one.